California R&D Tax Credit – All You Need to Know

 Fact Checked

 The California Research and Development Tax program is a vital tax relief program designed to encourage innovation and advancements at the state level.
-This credit is underpinned by California’s strong economy, which is driven by technology, biotechnology, and manufacturing sectors.
+This credit is underpinned by California’s strong economy, driven by technology, biotechnology, and manufacturing sectors.

 What are California R&D Tax Credits?